danieelst/english2logic/interpreter/README.md

 # Interpreter

-Interprets constituency parses as first-order logic according to Montague grammar.
+Interprets constituency parses as first-order logic formulas, in accordance to Montague grammar.

 ## Requirements